 The Bill would require the Government to conduct a cross-departmental analysis of the potential costs and benefits of advancing time by one hour for all, or part of, the year.
 If this analysis found that a clock change would benefit the UK, the Bill requires that the Government initiate a trial clock change to determine the full implications.

-This bill would require the government to study what would happen if the UK moved its clocks forward by one hour for all or part of the year.
-If the study finds a benefit, the government must run a trial to test the full effects of changing the clock.
+The Daylight Saving Bill would require the Government to study what would happen if the UK moved its clocks forward by one hour for all or part of the year.
+If the analysis shows a net benefit, the Government would run a trial clock change to test the real-world effects before any long-term decision is made.

 Generated 21 February 2026